Mindfulness is making us more self-absorbed, not kinder

 As Fisher said, “Maybe we need to clarify what we mean by mindfulness before we slap it on a bunch of posters in every school and every workplace.”

-Mindfulness is not a cure for all mental illness.
+Mindfulness is not a cure for all mental illnesses.
 In the beginning, it can make things worse.

 Mindfulness researcher Kate Williams says that we must prepare for two types of negative experiences.